a11y-reviews/a11y.reviews/index.md

 * 12 July 2016, [Twitter response saying accessibility is on a roadmap](https://twitter.com/typeform/status/752992486784700416).
 * 5 September 2016, [Typeform offers a plain HTML fallback](https://twitter.com/typeform/status/772754674621513728), screen reader user (appropriately) dismisses it.
 * 17 November 2017, [screen shot of how forms fall apart on zoom](https://twitter.com/stommepoes/status/931518521036681216).

+#### Verdict

+For any organization that needs to meet WCAG 2.x, whether by law or other requirements, do not use Typeform.